ornlpmcp/ASCENDS/README.md

 # Using Web-based GUI: Regression

 The current version of ascends-toolkit provides a web-based GUI (graphic user interface) for regression tasks.
 To start the ascends-server, you need to download the source code from the repository.
-With ascends Anaconda environment activated, go to the ascends-toolkit repository.
+With ascends **Anaconda environment activated**, go to the ascends-toolkit repository.
+(If you run the ASCENDS server without activating the Anaconda environment with required packages installed, it will not run properly.
+Please see conda_requirements.txt and pip_requirements.txt to see the list of required packages.)

 Then, run the command as follows.

-(ascends-test) slzmbpro:ascends-toolkit slz$ python ascends_server.py
+(ascends) slzmbpro:ascends-toolkit slz$ python ascends_server.py
 Using TensorFlow backend.

 ```